-The school will only engage with staff and agencies required to support the victim and/or be involved in any investigation.

-If a victim asks the school not to tell anyone about the disclosure, the school will not make this promise.

-Even without the victim's consent, the information may still be lawfully shared if it is in the public interest and protects children from harm.

-The DSL will consider the following when making confidentiality decisions:

-- Parents will be informed unless it will place the victim at greater risk. - If a child is at risk of harm, is in immediate danger or has been harmed, a referral will be made to CSCS. - Rape, assault by penetration and sexual assaults are crimes reports containing any such crimes will be passed to the police.

-More information regarding the school's stance on preventing peer-on-peer sexual abuse is available in our Child Protection including Safeguarding Policy.

-The school's Confidentiality Policy will be adhered to at all times.
+- 9.22 The schools will only engage with staff and agencies required to support the victim and/or be involved in any investigation. - 9.23 If a victim asks the school not to tell anyone about the disclosure, the school will not make this promise. - 9.24 Even without the victim's consent, the information may still be lawfully shared if it is in the public interest and protects children from harm. - 9.25 The DSL will consider the following when making confidentiality decisions: - Parents will be informed unless it will place the victim at greater risk. - If a child is at risk of harm, is in immediate danger or has been harmed, a referral will be made to CSCS. - Rape, assault by penetration and sexual assaults are crimes reports containing any such crimes will be passed to the police. - 9.26 More information regarding the school's stance on preventing peeron-peer sexual abuse is available in our Child Protection including Safeguarding Policy. - 9.27 The school's confidentiality agreement will be adhered to at all times.

-Cyber bullying
+10.0 Cyberbullying

-The school has an Online Safety Policy in place, which outlines the school's zerotolerance approach to cyber bullying.

-The school views cyber bullying in the same light as any other form of bullying and will follow the sanctions set out in this policy if they become aware of any incidents.

-The school will support pupils who have been victims of cyber bullying by holding formal and informal discussions with the pupil about their feelings and whether the bullying has stopped, in accordance with section 13 and section 14 of this policy.

-In accordance with the Education Act 2011, the school has the right to examine and delete files from pupils' personal devices, e.g. mobiles phones, where there is good reason to do so.
-This power applies to all schools and there is no need to have parental consent to search through a young person's mobile phone.

-If an electronic device is seized by a member of staff, and there is reasonable ground to suspect that it contains evidence in relation to an offence, the device must be given to the police as soon as it is reasonably practicable.

-If a staff member finds material that they do not suspect contains evidence in relation to an offence, the headteacher/head of school will decide whether it is appropriate to delete or retain the material as evidence of a breach of the relevant policies.
+- 10.1 The schools have an Online Safety in place, which outlines the school's zero-tolerance approach to cyberbullying. - 10.2 The schools view cyberbullying with the same severity as any other form of bullying and will follow the sanctions set out in section 12 this policy if they become aware of any incidents. - 10.3 The schools will support children who have been victims of cyberbullying by holding formal and informal discussions with the child about their feelings and whether the bullying has stopped, in accordance with section 13 and section 14 of this policy. - 10.4 In accordance with the Education Act 2011, the school has the right to examine and delete files from childrens' personal devices, e.g. mobiles phones, where there is good reason to do so.
+This power applies to all schools and there is no need to have parental consent to search through a young person's mobile phone. - 10.5 If an electronic device is confiscated by a member of staff, and there is reasonable ground to suspect that it contains evidence in relation to an offence, the device must be given to the police as soon as it is reasonably practicable. - 10.6 If a staff member finds material that they do not suspect contains evidence in relation to an offence, the headteacher/head of school will decide whether it is appropriate to delete or retain the material as evidence of a breach of the relevant policies.

-Procedures
+11.0 Procedures